len-sla/EdgeLLM/README.md

 ```
 #### ![ Interactive Example](stable-code.ipynb)

 An interactive example for asking questions is provided in the star-code.ipynb file.
 Since the Raspberry Pi requires some time to process requests, the stream=True option is used.
 This ensures the process's results are streamed and also saved to a Markdown file named output.md.
+In case of any hung up user could see that as well.

 ####  ![Classification Example ]( qwen.ipynb)